HHASANLEE/HHASANLEE/README.md

 - 👀 I’m interested in  AI, Machine Learning, Deep Learning and Data Science
 - 🌱 I’m currently learning AI and ML technologies
 - 💞️ I’m looking to collaborate on open-source AI projects and ML,DL research
-- 📫 How to reach me hhesenli841@gmail.com
+- 📫 How to reach me hhesenli841@gmail.com or https://www.linkedin.com/in/hasan-hasanli-12b145253/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring the intersection of technology and art through generative algorithms, and I'm also fascinated by philosophy and quantum physics.